 1 12oz can of evaporated milk(NOT sweet milk)

-Combine sugar, milk and a dash of salt into a large saucepan, Boil over medium heat for 14 minutes, timing after mixture comes to a full boil.(the boiling point is very low...about 3 on my stove on a scale of 1-8) Stir occasionally.
+Combine sugar, milk and a dash of salt into a large saucepan, Boil over medium heat for 14 minutes, timing after mixture comes to a full boil.(the boiling point is very low...about 2 or 3 on my stove on a scale of 1-8) Stir occasionally.
 While syrup is cooking, place butter, choc chips and a dash of salt in mixer bowl.

 Tips: Easier to cut when room temperature.
 I run a sharp knife under hot water to heat it, wipe dry and cut a line through the fudge and then repeat.
 This gives nice cut edges to your pieces.